Vacation at Lake Bled in Slovenia

 The history of the lake

 During the First World War, the lake served as a hospital for wounded soldiers.
-In the 1930s, the region became a popular meeting place for athletes and active holidaymakers.
-Rowing competitions, sailing regattas and tennis matches were organized.
-During the Second World War, Lake Bled became the scene of secret service operations.
-In the vicinity there was an important partisan base, which was attacked several times by the German occupiers.
+In the 1930s, the region developed into a popular meeting place for athletes and active vacationers.
+Rowing competitions, sailing regattas, and tennis matches were among the popular sports.

 Bled sights